By Doug Newman – email me

 Follow me on Facebook

-Posted at Free Republic, Freedom4um, Free Thought Project and Liberty Crier.
+Posted at Free Republic, Freedom4um, Free Thought Project, Liberty Crier and Popular Liberty.

 If you would like to post this elsewhere, please just link to this URL as I update my articles frequently.
 Thanks!

 Sometimes I just want to pimp slap people.

 Last summer, I was at dinner during a sales convention.
 The conversation didn’t get political until someone mentioned the NSA.

 There is one in every crowd.
 Someone piped up and said, “They can spy on me all they want.
 I am not doing anything wrong.”

 They sang this song in Germany in 1933.
 And they sang it with unprecedented gusto in the months following 9/11, all in the name of “security” and “keeping us safe”.

 We were at the MGM Grand in Las Vegas, the world’s second largest hotel.
 Nothing in the post-9/11 “national security” apparatus would prevent a terrorist from walking in, setting off a bomb, and killing hundreds or even thousands of people.